|$849 – $1,399||Price Range||$769 – $1,539|

-As we eluded to above, we actually think both Cocoon firmness options land on the firmer side of the spectrum.
+As we alluded to above, we actually think both Cocoon firmness options land on the firmer side of the spectrum.

 Overall, we think the Soft option lands around a medium to medium-firm on the firmness scale, while the Firm option lands squarely near a medium-firm.
 For comparison purposes, we think the Leesa mattress comes in around a medium.